Bosque County Judge

 The County Judge is the presiding officer of the Commissioners Court and is required by law to perform this function when present.
 In the County Judge's absence, any commissioner may preside over the court.
 It is incumbent upon the County Judge to carefully abide by statues that require meetings of governmental bodies be open to the public.

-The Judge is also a voting member of the Commissioners Court and works with the other four members of the court to approve the county budge and exercise administrative authority over county government operations.
+The Judge is also a voting member of the Commissioners Court and works with the other four members of the court to approve the county budget and exercise administrative authority over county government operations.

 County Judges do not have autonomous authority to set the business of the Commissioners Court or decide what motions will be heard; the entire court makes these decisions.